-2. Conflicts Of Interest
+Conflicts Of Interest

-No District personnel shall engage in any act that is in conflict, or creates an appearance of unfairness or conflict with the performance of official duties.
+No District personnel shall engage in any act that is in conflict or creates an appearance of unfairness or conflict with the performance of official duties.
 An employee who engages in a conflict of interest may be subject to discipline up to and including termination.
 District personnel shall be deemed to have a conflict if the individual:

-- A. Has any financial interest in any sale to the District of any goods or services when such financial interest was received with prior knowledge that the District intended to purchase the property, goods, or services. - B. Solicits, accepts, or seeks a gift, gratuity, or favor from any person, firm, or cooperation involved in a contract or transaction that is or may be the subject of official action by the District. - Recognizing that personal friendships often precede and can evolve from official contact between District personnel and persons engaged in business with the District, reasonable exceptions to this section are permitted for those occasions that are social in nature and are not predicated on the person's ability to influence, directly or indirectly, any matter before the District.
+- A. Has any financial interest in any sale to or contract with the District of any goods or services when such financial interest was received with prior knowledge that the District intended to purchase the property, goods, or services. - B. Solicits, accepts, or seeks a gift, gratuity or favor from any person, firm, or corporation involved in a contract or transaction that is or may be the subject of official action by the District.

+Recognizing that personal friendships often precede and can evolve from official contact between District personnel and persons engaged in business with the District, reasonable exceptions to this section are permitted for those occasions that are social in nature and are not predicated on the person's ability to influence, directly or indirectly, any matter before the District.

 District personnel will be guided in interpreting this section by the distinction between a gift, gratuity, or favor given or received which has significant monetary value and is offered or accepted in expectation of preferential treatment, and an expression of courtesy.
-Examples of acceptable courtesies include: a meal or social event, exchanges of floral offerings or gifts of food to commemorate events such as illness, death, birth, holidays, promotions; a sample or promotional gift of nominal value (\$25.00 or less).
+Examples of acceptable courtesies include: exchanges of floral offerings or gifts of food to commemorate events such as illness, death, birth, holidays, promotions; a sample or promotional gift of nominal value (\$50.00 or less).

-- C. Participates in his/her capacity as District personnel in the issuing of a purchase order or contract in which he/she has a private pecuniary interest, direct or indirect, or performs in regard to such contract some function requiring the exercise of discretion on behalf of the District. - D. Engages in, accepts employment from, or renders services for private interests for any compensation or consideration having monetary value when such employment or service is incompatible with the proper discharge of official duties or would tend to impair independence of judgment or action in performance of official duties, or gives the appearance of the above.
+- C. Participate in their capacity as District personnel in the issuing of a purchase order or contract in which they have a private pecuniary interest, direct or indirect, or performs in regard to such contract some function requiring the exercise of discretion on behalf of the District. - D. Engages in, accepts employment from, or renders services for private interests for any compensation or consideration having monetary value when such employment or service is incompatible with the proper discharge of official duties or would tend to impair independence of judgment or action in performance of official duties, or gives the appearance of the above. - E. Except for courtesies as stated above, no District personnel shall give or receive, directly or indirectly, or agree to receive any compensation, gift, reward, commission or gratuity from any source except the District for any matter directly connected with or related to their official duties as District personnel. - F. Discloses or uses without authorization confidential information concerning property or affairs of the District to advance a private interest with respect to any contact or transaction which is or may be the subject of official action of the District.